 To normalize the use of different pronouns other than just she/her or he/him, you can put your pronouns in your social media bios.
 Cisgender people normalizing announcing pronouns and not making assumptions can really help.

 The A doesn't stand for ally: Being an ally is *great* and we are all about supporting one another, but being an ally doesn't make you part of the LGBTQ+ community.
 If there's an issue you might not understand correctly because you're not a part of it—take a step back.
 Continue treating your friends no differently than before.
 That's the most important thing you can do in any situation.

 Respect *everyone's* identities: Some people use specific labels, others use micro labels, umbrella terms or prefer not to label anything at all.
 No one needs to be told whether their labels are valid or not.
 Everyone is valid.
 Period.

-Support LGBTQ+ content: Supporting LGBTQ+ creators, stories, content, authors, actors etc is simple and easy.
+Support LGBTQ+ content: Supporting LGBTQ+ creators, stories, content, authors and actors is simple and easy.
 Buying products or content made by LGBTQ+ artists or creators shows the public that *everyone* loves that content and more will be made and normalized.
 Even sharing posts on your Instagram story can go a long way.

 How are you celebrating pride month?
 Let us know on Twitter @girlslifemag!